Sean1708/reFILE/README.rst

 must contain groups and backreferences to avoid files overwriting eachother.
 This is not checked at run-time so it is up to the user to ensure proper usage.

+If the ``-D`` option is specified the creation time of the file will be prepended to the ``REPLACE`` string before the rename takes place.
+The ``FORMAT`` string is passed to the ``time.strftime`` function so refer to that for more information.

 Options
 -------

 -h, --help               print a useful help message -d, --directories        rename directories
--i, --confirm           prompt for confirmation before renaming files -f, --force             never prompt for confirmation -m DIR, --moveto=DIR    move files into directory DIR
+-i, --confirm            prompt for confirmation before renaming files -f, --force              never prompt for confirmation -m DIR, --moveto=DIR     move files into directory DIR -D FORMAT, --date=FORMAT prepend creation time according to strftime format

 Deleting Files